Language-Research-Technology/ldaca-website/README.md

 Configuring the website is using the `config.toml` file and `assets/css/_custom.scss` file

 The file should be self documented.
-See [config.toml](./config.toml) and document as you go.
+See [config.toml](./config.toml); you should document as you go.

 # Front Matter